-Born into a family renowned for their purity of conduct and great spiritual devotion, the Bodhisattva became a great scholar and teacher.
+Born into a family of Brahmans renowned for their purity of conduct and great spiritual devotion, the Bodhisattva became a great scholar and teacher.
 With no desire for wealth and gain, he entered a forest retreat and began a life as an ascetic.
-There, one day he encountered a tigress who was starving and emaciated from giving birth.
-She was about to die and her
+There, he encountered a tigress who was starving and emaciated from giving birth; indeed, she was about to resort to eating her own newborn cubs.
+With no food in sight, the Bodhisattva, out of infinite compassion, offered his body as food to the tigress, selflessly forfeiting his own life.